Airlie Beach Information

 Airlie Beach is accessed by road or air.
 It is not possible to fly directly to Airlie Beach and there are no direct international flights to the region.
 There are two main airports located at the town of Proserpine and another on Hamilton Island.
 The closest train station is also at the town of Proserpine approximately a 30 minute drive from Airlie Beach.
 People arriving at Hamilton Island will need to transfer from Hamilton Island to Shute Harbour and then catch a shuttle bus or taxi to Airlie Beach.

 Checking in for your boat departure

 The vast majority of boats we offer have offices in Airlie Beach where you must check in for departure.
 All Whitsunday Island boats require you to check in many hours prior to departure.
 Whitsunday boats that depart early in the morning require you to check in the day before departure.
 Whitsunday boats departing late afternoon or in the evening require you to check in at least 3 hours before the boat departs so you are able to arrive the same day as departure.
 Oz Magic advises all clients that domestic transport services can change schedules or arrive later than scheduled so it is wise to always plan to arrive earlier than needed to avoid any problems.
-All Whitsunday boat operators and accommodation venues see it as your responsibility to arrive as planned and all Australian tourism businesses have a full loss of fare policy when clients do not turn up.
+All Whitsunday boat operators and accommodation venues see it as your responsibility to arrive as planned and all Australian tourism businesses have a full loss of fare policy when clients do not turn up or fail to board the boat.
 All Whitsunday boats must depart on time and a boats departure cannot be delayed waiting for late arrivals as the time they spend at the dock is restricted by the need for other boats to berth.
 There is no water taxi service in Airlie Beach that can take you to a boat once it has departed so it is extremely important that you make sure you will arrive in time to check in at the minimum time specified for your boats departure.